The Fig Tree, and The Pure Existential Panic You Face In Your 20's

 The chances are, if you’re in your mid-20’s-to-early 30’s, you’ll really be able to pick up what Sylvia Plath was putting down when you read that.
 And for good reason.
 Being in your 20’s is like standing in front of a quiz host as they ask you to choose between 500 doors, each one with fairly compelling prizes waiting to be claimed.
 You are constantly bamboozled with options, and the nauseatingly disorientating part of this is how drastically different those options are - and yet somehow, she says grimacing, you will want them all.

 It can all feel like an impossible sudoku.
 You find yourself scratching your head wondering how you can simultaneously progress in your job, whilst also quitting your job to go explore South America.
-You want to save money for the house deposit but you also want to drink life dry, and go on holidays with your mates.
+You want to save money for the house deposit but you also want to drink life dry, and go to Greece with your mates.
 You want to have kids but obviously not yet because you’re still a baby yourself, and yet - and fucking yet - you’re nearly 30.
-The list goes on and on, until you look in the mirror, see your first wrinkles and first grey hairs and receding hair line and fall to your knees in anguish, feeling like a boring cog in the machine.
+The list goes on and on, until you look in the mirror, see your first wrinkles, and your first grey hairs and the start of a receding hair line and you fall to your knees in anguish, feeling like a cog in the machine.

 It’s not just me saying this either, all you have to do is scroll through Instagram and you’ll find a few jokes on the matter.
 In fact, even the psychologists will back me up.
 Life coach and psychologist, Karin Peeters, describes the mid 20’s panic much like ol’ Plath, explaining it as being paralysed by prolonged decision-making stress, and a man named Dr. Oliver Robinson even began a career as an academic by studying the ‘mid 20’s crisis as a phenomenon.’